Real-time Analysis of Energy Materials

-Detailed insights into the reaction processes during the formation of thin film compound semiconductors are gained by synchrotron-based in situ energy-dispersive diffraction and fluorescence analysis (EDXRD/XRF) in combination with numerical modeling.
-For the real-time measurements rapid thermal annealing or coevaporation of thin film absorber materials is performed in dedicated custom-built process chambers at the synchrotron facility BESSY II.
-The understanding of the complex reactions taking place during the thin film deposition is essential for improvements of existing processes as well as for the development of novel processes and solar cell concepts.
+Detailed insights into the reaction processes during the formation or degradation of thin film compound semiconductors are gained by synchrotron-based in situ and real-time X-ray diffraction and fluorescence analysis (XRD/XRF) in combination with numerical modeling.
+A high-brilliance metal-jet X-ray source enables time resolutions in the second and subsecond regime in the laboratory, which were previously only possible at synchrotron beamlines.
+The understanding of the complex reactions taking place during thin film deposition or battery cycling is essential for the improvement of existing as well as for the development of novel solar cell and battery concepts.

 Defect annihilation in compound semiconductor films

 A major problem of compound thin-film solar cells, such as Cu(In,Ga)Se2, is the large gap between lab efficiencies and commercial module efficiencies.
 A large process parameter space makes trial-and-error optimization a time-consuming and expensive task.
 Therefore, understanding the underlying atomic-scale physics and chemistry is essential to identify the potential origins of efficiency losses in the transfer from lab- to large-scale fabrication.
 In this contribution we present results from an international collaboration that provides direct insight into defect formation and annihilation during the fabrication of Cu(In,Ga)Se2 films.
 Real-time X-ray diffraction reveals that these faults are nearly completely annihilated during an intermediate Cu-rich process stage.